syncwerk/syncwerk-server-installer/README.md

 ## Installation
 ### Seafile Server CE
 Except for the Uberspace installer **all installers need to run as root**.
 Running them with sudo will not work!
 Login as root or switch to root with sudo su before installing with these installers.
-Make sure your OS package repository (/etc/apt/sources.list) is set correct before proceeding.
+Make sure your OS package repository (e.g. /etc/apt/sources.list) is set correct before proceeding.

 For **Debian Wheezy and Jessie (32bit and 64bit)**:
 <pre>